Davenchy/DEPI-project/README.md

   > GitLab CE was considered but was too resource-heavy for a local machine with modest capabilities.
 - **Bun**: A TypeScript runtime used for package management (instead of npm), testing, and building/bundling.
 - **Docker**: The backbone of the infrastructure, used to containerize all services.
+- **Prometheus & Grafana**: Used for monitoring and visualizing metrics.
+Prometheus collects and stores metrics, while Grafana provides powerful dashboards to visualize them.

 ## Jenkins Plugins